Rate of Return Calculator

 What is the Rate of Return Calculator used for?

-What is 'CAGR' and why is it important?
+What is CAGR and why is it important?

-CAGR stands for Compound Annual Growth Rate, representing the average annual rate at which an investment grows over a specified period, assuming the profits are reinvested.
-It's important because it smooths out volatile returns, providing a more accurate and comparable measure of an investment's sustained growth than simple annual return.
+CAGR stands for Compound Annual Growth Rate — the average annual rate at which an investment grows, assuming profits are reinvested.
+It smooths out volatile returns, providing a more accurate measure of sustained growth than simple annual return.
+For example, $10,000 growing to $30,000 over 10 years has an 11.61% CAGR.

 How does inflation affect investment returns?

-What is the 'Rule of 72'?
+What is the Rule of 72?